abemscac/pies-doc/docs/react/optimization-functions.md

 export const Example = () => {
   // Beware!
-  // This object gets redeclared whenever `Example` re-renders.
+  // This will make `user` refer to a different object in each render.
   // highlight-next-line
   const user = {
     age: 5,
   }

-  // This object will not be redeclared when `Example` re-renders.
+  // This will cause `user` to always refer to the same object.
   // highlight-start
   const user = useMemo(() => ({
     age: 5,